pepone/redhat-rpm-config/buildflags.md

 ### Strict symbol checks in the link editor (ld)

-By default, the link editor will refuse to link shared objects which contain undefined symbols.
+Optionally, the link editor will refuse to link shared objects which contain undefined symbols.
 Such symbols lack symbol versioning information and can be bound to the wrong (compatibility) symbol version at run time, and not the actual (default) symbol version which